First you say what it isn't. Then you say what it is. Both of them effectively have the same meaning.

 The most common form is "We're not lost, we just don't know where we are."

-See also Blackmail Is Such an Ugly Word, Half Truth, Insistent Terminology.
+See also Blackmail Is Such an Ugly Word, Metaphorically True, Insistent Terminology.

 As an aside: In philosophy, this is a fallacy known as "Distinction Without a Difference".

 Contrast Both Sides Have a Point.

 It's not a cookie, it's a Fig Newton.